KelTec P32 Review : Our Favorite Pocket Pistol?

 It is always nice, and important, to have extra magazines on hand.
 You also need to have a quality holster to carry your firearm.
 We have links below to each of these.

 You may find yourself in an unusual shooting position where you cannot see your sights.
-With a laser sight this can help solve that problem.
+With a laser sight, you can solve that problem.

 Best Accessories For KeTec P32